A note on thermal effects in non-linear models for plasma-based acceleration: Model Characterization and Comparison with Numerical Simulations

-\cref{fig:4} shows that the combined effect of the new source term parametrization and the stochastic averaging procedure introduced earlier yields a reasonable reconstruction of the interface $r_b$ in the warm-plasma case (bottom half of the figure).
-In particular, the model successfully captures the reduction in the longitudinal extent of the bubble relative to the cold-plasma case (top half), a consequence of thermal effects.
-This trend is more clearly illustrated in~\cref{fig:5}, where the two previously defined observables $\ell_\parallel$ and $\ell_\bot$, corresponding to the longitudinal and transversal bubble lengths, are plotted as functions of the background temperature.
-The model reproduces the qualitative decrease in wavelength driven by thermal pressure and also reflects a measurable contraction in transverse size.
-Overall, the magnitude of these effects may increase for more linear regimes (corresponding to smaller values of $\tilde{Q}$).
+which differs from the contraction one would infer from linear plasma theory~\cite{bohm-1949,clemmow-1956}.
+This square-root dependence is closely related to the thermal broadening of the electron sheath already observed in~\cref{fig:2}.}\\ We note that the magnitude of the thermal effects on bubble size may increase for more linear regimes (corresponding to smaller values of $\tilde{Q}$).
 However, in such cases, the assumptions underlying the model presented in this work, namely the requirement of a complete blowout, would no longer hold.
-We therefore leave the assessment of this thermal model’s performance in a more linear wakefield regime to future studies.
-Lastly, in~\cref{fig:7} we report the values of the on-axis longitudinal electric fields, for both a cold (top panel) and a warm ($k_b T_i = 1\; \rm{keV}$, bottom panel) background plasma.
+We therefore leave the assessment of this thermal model’s performance in a more linear wakefield regime to future studies.\\ Lastly, in~\cref{fig:8} we report the values of the on-axis longitudinal electric fields, for both a cold (top panel) and a warm ($\corr{k_B} T_i = 1\; \rm{keV}$, bottom panel) background plasma.
 PIC results are confronted against solutions of the theoretical model presented in this article (that can easily be computed from $r_b'$~\cite{lu-2006,lu-2006-b}).
 It is observed that the model is able to reproduce accurately the field inside the bubble, with noticeable deviations only at its tail (where the interface $r_b(\xi)$ becomes non derivable).
-Furthermore, the structure of the longitudinal field is not significantly altered by the warm background plasma, as already expected from previous studies~\cite{jain-2015}.
+Furthermore, the structure of the longitudinal field is not significantly altered by the warm background plasma, as already expected from previous studies~\cite{jain-2015}. \corr{A more quantitative analysis of the importance of thermal effects on electromagnetic fields can be found in~\cite{simeoni-2025}.}